 • Weight gain

 • Heart and blood vessel disease.
-Estrogen has a protective effect on the heart and blood vessels.
-It is believed to be one of the reasons that ischemic heart disease is more prevalent among young men than young women.
+Estrogen is found to have a protective effect on the heart and blood vessels.
+It is believed to be one of the reasons, for the prevalence of ischemic heart disease among young men than young women.
 With menopause this protective effect is lost and the risk of cardiovascular disease increases.
 It is therefore important to maintain a good diet and exercise routine after menopause.

 • Osteoporosis.
-Postmenopausal osteoporosis may affect as many as 1 in 3 women above 50 years according to some estimates.
-Without the support of estrogen, bones lose their strength and place women at risk of sustaining fractures of the wrist, spine and hips.
+It has been estimated that 1 out of 3 women who are above 50 years of age, get affected with postmenopausal osteoporosis.
+Without the support of estrogen, bones tend to lose their strength and place women at higher risk of sustaining fractures at the wrist, spine and hips.

 • Urinary incontinence.
-With loss of estrogen support, the muscles of the pelvic floor lose their tone.
+When the estrogen support is lost, the muscles of the pelvic floor tent to lose their tone.
 Woman may develop the inability to control the urine and pass urine without control (incontinence).
-Please refer to our section on stress urinary incontinence for more information.
+Please refer to our section on stress urinary incontinence of our website for more information.
 They may also develop frequent urinary tract infections.

-During perimenopausal transition the most common thing we see is the fear of cancer due to the irregular cycles or coital bleeding.
-We examine the patients and ensure that the changes are related to menopause.
+During perimenopausal transition the most common thing is that, we see the fear of cancer due to the irregular cycles or coital bleeding.
+At Garbba Rakshambigai Fertility Centre, we examine the patients and ensure that the changes are related to menopause.
 If there are features that are not consistent with normal menopause, we perform the required investigations to rule out any underlying problem.

-Some women with risk factors also require screening for cancer of breast, cervix and uterus and ovaries which are common in this age group.
+Some women with risk factors also require screening for cancer of breast, cervix and uterus and ovaries which are found to be common in this age group.

 We prescribe a diet that is suitable for menopausal women.
 Post-menopausal diet should have adequate quantities of calcium and vitamin D to guard against osteoporosis.
 It should also be low in saturated fatty acids, cholesterol and simple carbohydrates and rich in fiber and natural antioxidants to guard against cardiovascular problems.

-If osteoporosis is suspected, DEXA scan may be done to ascertain the bone strength and appropriate medicines including calcium, vitamin D and bisphosphonates may be initiated to strengthen the bone.
-It is also essential for postmenopausal women to do regular weight bearing exercises such as brisk walking or jogging to maintain bone health.
+When osteoporosis is suspected, DEXA scan may be done to ascertain the bone strength and appropriate medicines including calcium, vitamin D and bisphosphonates may be initiated to strengthen the bone.
+It is also essential for postmenopausal women to do regular weight bearing exercises, such as brisk walking or jogging to maintain bone health.